IanaPushcash/bestorm/README.md

 # bestorm
-Best ORM/n
+Best ORM
-To Run in release mode./n
+To Run in release mode.
-Build the app in release./n
+Build the app in release.
-Open folder with .dll./n
+Open folder with .dll.
-Open cmd/PowerShall./n
+Open cmd/PowerShall.
-Run dotnet BestORM.dll /n
+Run dotnet BestORM.dll